Directed by Clara Casian

-HOME is excited to announce the World Premiere of an original live score and feature-length film, The Earth Asleep, directed by Manchester-based visual artist Clara Casian (House on the Borderland) and composer Robin Richards, featuring contributions by members of Dutch Uncles, GoGoPenguin and Everything Everything.
+HOME is excited to announce the new dates for the feature-length film, The Earth Asleep, directed by artist filmmaker Clara Casian, with original live score by composer Robin Richards, featuring contributions by members of Dutch Uncles, GoGoPenguin and Everything Everything.

 Following their former sold-out collaboration, Birdsong – Stories from Pripyat, for which they visited Ukraine and the Chernobyl exclusion zone to create a unique exploration of impacted memory upon place, the duo have reunited for an equally ambitious and haunting new travelogue.